univention/univention-corporate-server/doc/manual/software/index.rst

-For larger installations, there is the possibility of establishing a local repository server from which all further updates can be performed, see :ref:`software-configrepo`.
+For larger installations, there is the possibility of establishing a local repository server from which all further updates can be performed, see :ref:`software-config-repo`.

 The UCS software deployment is based on the underlying Debian package management tools, which are expanded through UCS-specific tools.
-The different tools for the installation of software are introduced in :ref:`computers-softwaremanagement-installsoftware`.
-The installation of version and errata updates can be automated via policies, see :ref:`computers-softwaremanagement-maintenancepolicy`
+The different tools for the installation of software are introduced in :ref:`computers-softwaremanagement-install-software`.
+The installation of version and errata updates can be automated via policies, see :ref:`computers-softwaremanagement-maintenance-policy`

-The software monitor provides a tool with which all package installations statuses can be centrally stored in a database, see :ref:`computers-softwaremonitor`.
+The software monitor provides a tool with which all package installations statuses can be centrally stored in a database, see :ref:`computers-software-monitor`.

 The initial installation of UCS systems is not covered in this chapter, but is documented in :ref:`installation-chapter` instead.